Youth International Party: Yippie Museum and Cafe

 In 2004, the Yippies, along with the National AIDS Brigade, purchased the long-time Yippie "headquarters" (which had initially been acquired by squatting) at 9 Bleecker Street in New York City for $1.2 million.
 After official purchase, it was converted into the "Yippie Museum/Café and Gift Shop", housing a multitude of counter-cultural and leftist memorabilia from all over the world, as well as providing an independently operated café that featured live music on scheduled nights.
 The cafe closed in summer 2011 and reopened in December the same year with a renovated basement.
 The museum was chartered by the Board of Regents of the University of the State of New York.

 According to the original curator's message, the museum was founded "to preserve the history of the Youth International Party and all of its offshoots."
 The Board of Directors: Dana Beal, Aron Kay, David Peel, William Propp, Paul DeRienzo, and A. J. Weberman.

 George Martinez was a semi-frequent speaker at the Yippies' Open-Mic, known as "Occupational Hazards/The People's Soapbox."

 In Summer 2013, The Yippie Cafe officially closed.
 At the beginning of 2014, the Yippie building (Museum) at 9 Bleecker Street was sold, closed and permanently cleaned out; most of the memorabilia and historic materials dispersed among the remaining New York Yippies.

 In July 2014, the Yippie building at 9 Bleecker Street was transformed into a Bowery-area Boxing club called "Overthrow", deliberately retaining much of its original Yippie/60s-revolutionary decor.
-Overthrow would remain in the location for about a decade, until closing in November 2024 due to financial difficulties.
+The boxing club would remain in the location for about a decade, until closing in November 2024 due to financial difficulties.